Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 • W J Noy, The Homestead, Clayponds Lane, Brentford

-• 1: Harriett Newton, 72, who had 14 children born alive, 9 still alive; she was a monthly nurse, born Waterford
+• 1: Harriett Newton, widow, 72 (who had been married 45 years and had 14 children of which 9 were still living), monthly nurse, born in the County of Waterford Ireland

 • 2: Harriett Elizabeth Newman, 80, widow, old age pensioner born Paddington